SIDRA Model Features

 Effect of Heavy Vehicles and other Movement Classes on capacity taken into account using the Gap Acceptance Factor and Opposing Vehicle Factor parameters.

-The US HCM Software Setup in SIDRA INTERSECTION uses the HCM Edition 6 roundabout capacity model as the default model, continues to offer the HCM 2010 roundabout capacity model option, and offers the SIDRA Standard roundabout capacity model option calibrated for HCM with default Environment Factors of 1.05 for single-lane roundabouts and 1.20 for two-lane roundabouts to match the lower capacity estimates based on US roundabout research.
+The US HCM Software Setup in SIDRA INTERSECTION uses the HCM Edition 6 roundabout capacity model as the default model, continues to offer the HCM 2010 roundabout capacity model option, and offers the SIDRA Standard (HCM) roundabout capacity model option calibrated for HCM with default Environment Factors of 1.05 for single-lane roundabouts and 1.20 for two-lane roundabouts to match the lower capacity estimates based on US roundabout research.
+Roundabout Capacity Model in HCM Edition 7 is the same as the model in HCM Edition 6.

 Articles comparing the features of SIDRA Standard model, HCM model described in Highway Capacity Manual Edition 6, and the UK TRL model implemented in the RODEL and ARCADY software can be found under Publications.